-The examiner must ensure the applicant is given adequate notice of the intended task to allow for unhurried preparation and planning (simulating a commercial passenger/cargo carrying operation).
-The applicant should be given the test scenario at least 24 hours before the start of the flight test.
+The examiner must ensure the applicant is given adequate notice of the intended navigation task to allow for unhurried preparation and planning (simulating a private or commercial operation as applicable to the licence the applicant holds).
+The applicant should be given the test route at least 24 hours before the start of the flight test.